 If your application for Financial Assistance is approved we can pay you directly, pay a service provider or someone who has paid an expense on your behalf.

 Repayment of Financial Assistance

 Please note that any grant of financial assistance is conditional.
 If you receive a payment of financial assistance and then receive a payment from another source for the same expense (an associated payment), you are required under the Act to repay the financial assistance you were paid.

 Examples of the types of payments that are considered associated payments include:

 - Medicare benefits;

 - Centrelink benefits.

 It is a criminal offence under the Act to fail to tell the Victims of Crime Commissioner that you have received an associated payment within 28 days of receiving the related payment.
-If you have received an associated payment or you are unsure if you have received an associated payment please contact the Financial Assistance Section.
+If you have received an associated payment or you are unsure if you have received an associated payment please contact the Financial Assistance Scheme team.